 Abstract

-House sparrows (Passer domesticus) are significant birds that have been an integral part of Indian life for decades.
+House sparrows (Passer domesticus) have been an integral part of Indian life for decades, playing a significant role in both ecological and cultural contexts.
 They are useful for pest control and are also culturally significant.
-Their population has been dropping sharply in recent years because of urbanization, habitat destruction, and alterations in cultivation practices.
+Their population has declined sharply in recent years due to urbanization, habitat destruction, and changes in agricultural practices.
 This paper presents a number of policy suggestions to safeguard house sparrows in India by adopting an integrated approach involving habitat protection, regulation of pesticides, public awareness, community participation, and legislative backing.
 First, creating and restoring habitats for sparrows is necessary.
 Urban planners need to incorporate green spaces, such as parks and traditional building structures, that have nesting sites for sparrows.
 Second, laws on the use of pesticides should be tightened to encourage organic farming practices that suit farmers and birds alike.
 Third, public education campaigns need to inform people about the significance of sparrows and involve communities in conservation efforts, such as putting up nesting boxes.
 Participation of people is important, as residents can become important stakeholders in conservation.
 Programs that engage residents can make people own biodiversity.
 This paper suggests that legal policies must be revised to safeguard urban wildlife, such as house sparrows, and implement laws against the illegal trade of wildlife.
 Finally, this paper suggests that continuous study and surveillance are crucial to comprehending the problem sparrows encounter and monitoring the efficacy of conservation efforts.
 Through these suggestions, India can improve the environment for house sparrows and enhance biodiversity to the benefit of people and nature.
 This holistic approach will restore the house sparrow population, bridging urban and rural landscapes and keeping this beloved bird for generations to come.

 Keywords: House sparrow; Conservation; Urbanization; Habitat restoration; Pesticide regulation; Biodiversity; Wildlife protection; Policy recommendation.